-DEFINITIONS AND GENERAL INSTRUCTIONS FOR COMPLETION OF FORM SS 8572
+DEFINITIONS AND GENERAL INSTRUCTIONS FOR COMPLETION OF FORM BCIA 8572

-All Penal Code (PC) references are located in Article 2.5 of the PC.
-This article is known as the Child Abuse and Neglect Reporting Act, also known as CANRA.
-The Internet site is: http://www.leginfo.ca.gov/calaw.html (specify Penal Code and search for Sections 11164-11174.3).
-A mandated reporter must complete and submit the form SS 8572 even if some information is not known.
-(PC Section 11167(a).)
+All Penal Code (PC) references are located in Article 2.5 of the California PC.
+This article is known as the Child Abuse and Neglect Reporting Act (CANRA).
+The provisions of CANRA may be viewed at: http://leginfo.legislature.ca.gov/faces/codes.xhtml (specify "Penal Code" and search for sections 11164-11174.3).
+A mandated reporter must complete and submit form BCIA 8572 even if some of the requested information is not known.
+(PC section 11167(a).)

-I. MANDATED CHILD ABUSE REPORTERS
+MANDATED CHILD ABUSE REPORTERS I.

-Mandated child abuse reporters include all those individuals and entities as defined in PC Section 11165.7.
+Mandated child abuse reporters include all those individuals and entities listed in PC section 11165.7.

 II.
-TO WHOM REPORTS ARE TO BE MADE (DESIGNATED AGENCIES)
+TO WHOM REPORTS ARE TO BE MADE ("DESIGNATED AGENCIES")

-Reports of suspected child abuse or neglect shall be made by mandated reporters to any police department or sheriff's department (not including a school district police or security department), county probation department (if designated by the county to receive mandated reports) or the county welfare department.
-(PC Section 11165.9.)
+Reports of suspected child abuse or neglect shall be made by mandated reporters to any police department or sheriff's department (not including a school district police or security department), the county probation department (if designated by the county to receive mandated reports), or the county welfare department.
+(PC section 11165.9.)